git-pull/tao-of-tmux/manuscript/04-server.md

 {language=shell, line-numbers=off}
     $ tmux list-clients

-These commands, and the other `list-` commands, in practice, are rare.
+These commands and the other `list-` commands, in practice, are rare.
 But, they are part of tmux scriptability should you want to get creative.
 The [scripting tmux](#scripting-tmux) chapter will cover this in greater detail.

 ## Clipboard {#clipboard}

-tmux clients wield a powerful clipboard feature to copy and paste across sessions, windows and panes.
+tmux clients wield a powerful clipboard feature to copy and paste across sessions, windows, and panes.

-Much like vi, tmux handles clipboard as a mode (or a state) in which a pane is temporarily placed, in while text can be copied.
+Much like vi, tmux handles copying as a mode in which a pane is temporarily placed.
+When inside this mode, text can be selected and copied to the *paste buffer*, tmux' clipboard.

 The default key to enter copy mode is `Prefix` + `[`.